Network Code on Cybersecurity

 NCCS (EU 2024/1366)

-The NCCS entered into force in May 2024 and is directly applicable across the EU.
-It sets binding cybersecurity rules for the electricity sector.
+EU NCCS entered into force in 2024 and is directly applicable across the EU with binding cybersecurity rules for entities in the EU electricity sector.

-Although the NCCS is legally in force, its practical application depends on the national transposition of the NIS2 Directive.
-While Member States were obligated to transpose NIS2 into national law by 17 October 2024, this has not yet occurred in all jurisdictions.The NCCS builds on NIS2 by specifying sector-specific obligations and relies on key elements of NIS2 (e.g. designation of essential and important entities, the establishment of supervisory authorities, and risk management frameworks) that must exist in national law.
-As a result, full enforcement of the NCCS remains uneven across the EU until NIS2 is fully implemented.
+NCCS application depends on the national transposition of EU NIS2 and EU NCCS builds on NIS2 by specifying sector-specific obligations and relies on key elements of NIS2 (designation of entities, supervisory authorities, risk management frameworks) that must exist in national law.

 Specifically, NCCS establishes binding sector-specific cybersecurity rules for the EU electricity sector.
 It mandates risk-based security measures, coordinated threat responses, and regulatory oversight across borders to enhance the resilience of critical energy infrastructure: